 MMHI Care Program

-The MMHI Care Program aims to serve the Stanford Muslim community’s mental health needs by connecting current students to local Muslim-identifying therapists.
-Through our partnership with Maristan, we plan to offer drop-in consultation hours, support groups, and workshops, as needed.
-Our hope is that through these services, the Care Program will respond to mental health stigma and bridge resources to the Muslim community on campus.
+MMHI aims to serve community mental health needs by connecting current students to local therapists who provide Islamically integrated therapy.
+Through our partnership with Maristan, we plan to offer one to one therapy and support groups that are culturally congruent.
+Our hope is that through these services, the Care Program will respond to mental health stigma and bridge resources to the Stanford community.

 MMHI Therapy Sessions